We-Jay/TinyHeliShow/README.md

 - [Tiny Motion Trainer](https://experiments.withgoogle.com/tiny-motion-trainer "Tiny Motion Trainer") lets you train and test IMU based TFLite models in the browser.
 - [Astrowand](https://experiments.withgoogle.com/astrowand "Astrowand") lets you draw shapes in the sky to form constellations.

-* At present, one of the Tiny-Heli gesture sets (set CST) is based on the Astrowand project set.
-So you are using that set, you can also directly use the wand prepared for the Astrowand application without the need to download a sketch.
-More or different Heli-Manoeuvres and Tiny-Heli gesture sets can be easily added to the game in a modular way.

 ----